What Economists Think About Democrats' New Education Proposals

 Editor's note: This is an excerpt of Planet Money's newsletter.
 You can sign up here.

-Democratic presidential candidates have been watching the historic wave of teacher strikes and protests sweeping the nation — and they want to give teachers a raise.
+Democratic presidential candidates have been watching a historic wave of teacher strikes and protests sweeping the nation — and they want to give teachers a raise.

-Kamala Harris wants to spend $315 billion over ten years to increase the annual salary of an average teacher by $13,500.
+Kamala Harris wants to spend $315 billion over 10 years to increase the annual salary of an average teacher by $13,500.
 Joe Biden wants to triple spending on a federal program for low-income schools and use much of those funds for "competitive salaries."
 And Bernie Sanders wants to work with states to set a minimum $60,000 starting salary for the nation's teachers.

 But there's something missing from these proposals, and it reveals a dramatic shift from a decade ago in how the Democratic Party wants to fix education.

-A $60,000 Minimum In Context
+A $60,000 minimum in context

 By global standards, American teachers are well paid.
 According to OECD data, the starting salary of a typical American teacher in 2017 was about $40,000.
 That's ninth of the 36 countries on the list.
-A $60,000 minimum would push the U.S. to the number two position, behind Luxembourg, which is way out ahead with a starting salary of over $70,000.
+A $60,000 minimum would push the U.S. to the No. 2 position, behind Luxembourg, which is way out ahead with a starting salary of more than $70,000.

 How does teacher pay stack up domestically?
 According to the Bureau of Labor Statistics, the average K-12 teacher makes above $62,000, which is $10,000 more per year than the average of all occupations ($51,960).
-The benefits are usually better than average too.
+The benefits are usually better than average, too.

 But maybe those aren't the right comparisons.
-When we ask, "How much should a teacher be paid?," what we're really asking is, "How do we get great teachers to choose to be a teacher and not, say, a lawyer ($144,230) or an engineer ($99,230) or something else?"
+When we ask, "How much should a teacher be paid?" what we're really asking is "How do we get great teachers to choose to be a teacher and not, say, a lawyer ($144,230) or an engineer ($99,230) or something else?"
 Teaching generally requires a college degree, sometimes more.
 That comes with debt.
 And there's a growing pay gap between teachers and other similarly educated professionals.
 Last year that gap hit a record.

 Everyone can appreciate the value of a great teacher.
-But, economists being economists, have tried to quantify exactly how valuable they are.
+But economists, being economists, have tried to quantify exactly how valuable they are.
 Eric Hanushek of Stanford's Hoover Institution, Barbara Biasi of Yale's School of Management, Jonah Rockoff of Columbia Business School, and John Friedman of Brown University have been leading researchers on this front, and we spoke with all of them.

 "I think teachers are way underpaid," says Hanushek.
-"I think we ought to see a lot more six digit salaries for the top teachers."
+"I think we ought to see a lot more six-digit salaries for the top teachers."

 Many of the benefits teachers create are intangible: a lifetime love of literature or mentorship that guides a child onto a better life path.
 Yet some of the benefits are tangible.
 Hanushek went as far as estimating a dollar amount.
-He finds that an effective teacher, who is able to improve student test scores significantly, can increase the lifetime earnings of a class of 20 by $400,000 compared to what a average teacher would have been able to.
+He finds that an effective teacher, who is able to improve student test scores significantly, can increase the lifetime earnings of a class of 20 by $400,000 compared to what an average teacher would have been able to.
 Meanwhile, he finds, an ineffective teacher does the opposite and lowers student earning potential by a similar amount.
 Friedman and Rockoff, together with Harvard's Raj Chetty, have done a few studies with similar findings.
 They find above-average teachers deliver big income gains to their classrooms as well as a host of other social benefits, like lower teen pregnancy rates.

 While being a good teacher means huge economic benefits for the people they teach and society at large, teachers don't get to fully share in all the benefits they create.
 In economic terms, that's a positive externality, and it's a big reason why we should pay them more.